-Make sure you watch my video on what to do in Murcia to show you what it’s really like there!
+Make sure you watch my video below showcasing some of the best things to do in Murcia, Spain.
+This should give you a taster of what it’s really like.

 The Region of Murcia

-When I was researching the best things to do in Murcia, I immediately knew this was a place I was going to like.
+When I was researching what to do in Murcia, I immediately knew this was a place I was going to love.

-Even though there are lots of beautiful beaches in Murcia (like there are everywhere in Spain), I knew this place was more about getting your hands dirty and enjoying yourself outside.
-As I said, it sounded like my kinda place.
+Even though there are lots of beautiful beaches in Murcia (like there are everywhere in Spain), I knew this place was more about outdoor activities and enjoying the countryside.
+As I said, it sounded like my kind of place.

 I really feel like this is one of Spain’s hidden gems though.
-Not many people know about the region of Murcia, let alone where it is.
+Apart from expats living in Spain, not many people know about the region of Murcia, let alone where it is.

-What that meant was I had these stunning views and attractions all to myself.
+Because hardly anyone travels here, it meant I have all these stunning views and attractions all to myself.
 I hardly came across any other tourists while I was there – and certainly no Brits – which means this is the perfect place if you’re looking to get away from it all.

 When it comes to things to do in Spain, I feel like a lot of the towns on the coast can be quite samey.
 Well the region of Murcia is unlike anywhere else I’ve been in the country.
 I have a feeling you’re going to love it there!